kurotatsu77/UnforgivingSkyrim/README.md

 Currently there is Abadon Shout - complex shout which acts differently depending on who uses is (male or female) and on whom it used (male or female).
 Status: working, subtitles made and sounds used are empty ones until I get good ones.
 Only a thunder when cast at the moment.
 Good enough for now.
 Quest to obtain it is in planning phase.
-Added it to draugrs, not working yet...
+Added it to draugrs bosses (they have Unrelenting Force normally, now Abadon Shout too), they use it!
+Yesss!

 Known Problems:
-Draugrs are not using Abadon Shout despite everything looking like it should work...
 Goo Arrows are not working ATM.
 Trying to figure out why...
+Need to improve behavior of Abadon Shout actors in combat situations.
+Research on factions etc?